Louis T. Leonowens: World War I and death

-After the establishment of Louis T. Leonowens Ltd., Louis would gradually retire to his office in London.
+After the establishment of Louis T. Leonowens Ltd., Louis gradually retired to his office in London.
 However, he and Reta remained very friendly to their friends in Bangkok including Chulalongkorn and other Europeans.
 They often played sport, attended musical societies and watched horse races.
 Louis attended the wedding of his nephew James Fyssche in Bangkok to Miss Mattice.
 From 1906, Louis and Reta began spending more of their time away from Siam in England.
 In 1908, the couple visited Penang for a business trip.
 For his daughter Anne's debutante ball, he gifted her several dresses among others.
 Louis made his last trip to Siam in 1914, 4 years after the death of Chulalongkorn.
 When the First World War began in the middle of 1914, Louis fell into a more depressed state.
 When his son George (age 26) and 2 nephews came over to Britain with the Canadian army for the war, Louis held a party for them.
 During the war, Reta devoted herself to the hospitals in London but Louis never joined the army due to him being aged 58.
 His son George survived the war and lived until 1953.

 When the Spanish Flu pandemic reached the United Kingdom, Louis fell sick and died on 17 February 1919 at Westcliff aged 62 in the presence of his nephew James Fyssche and friend John Anderson.
 Louis was later buried in Brompton Cemetery, London, where he was joined by Reta when she died in 1936.
 Louis's wealth was split between his children and Reta, but most of the £100,273 left to Reta, she donated £90,000 to Siamese charities in Louis' name.
-This money would contribute Siamese Red Cross, Bangkok Nursing home, and to building Chulalongkorn hospital.
+This money was contributed to the Siamese Red Cross, Bangkok Nursing home, and to building the Chulalongkorn hospital.